breezy-team/breezy/doc/user_manual/building.rst

   $ bzr builddeb --quick

-Uses the quick-builder.
+uses the quick-builder.
 This command defaults to ``fakeroot debian/rules binary``, but you can set the ``quick-builder`` option in a configuration file if you wish to customise it.